evoldoers/historian/README.md

                    in profile (default .01), or sample N states randomly -profmaxstates &lt;S&gt;
-                  Limit profile to at most S states (default of 6553 uses at most 5% of memory for DP matrix)
+                  Limit profile to at most S states (default uses at most 5% of memory for DP matrix)

 Following alignment, ancestral sequence reconstruction can be performed.